lukeluminaria/devcor/README.md

 This is a test repo to study for advanced Git operations!

+Git is great